Volunteer with 4-H

 Become a Master Gardener Volunteer

-Training to become a WSU Master Gardener is offered every other year in San Juan County.
-Training occurs January through March and lasts for nine weeks.
-Volunteer trainees will receive over 60 hours of training, and then provide at least 50 hours of educational outreach in their communities during their first year.
-Class topics include soils, plant disease and management, water quality, composting, and weed identification and much more.
-There is both classroom instruction by local and regional experts and an on-line training component.
+Class topics include soils, plant disease and management, water quality, composting, weed identification and much more.
+Washington Green School combines online instruction by state and regional experts, on-line quizzes and exam and locally based in-person training components.
+After completing the course, volunteers are enrolled in a one-year internship program.
 Many volunteers stay involved in the program for many years, sharing their love of gardening and learning with their community and fellow volunteers.